xonixx/xonixx.github.io/awk.md

 ---
-title: 'Fascination of Awk'
+title: 'Fascination of AWK'
-description: 'I describe why Awk is great for prototyping and is often the best alternative to the shell and Python'
+description: 'I describe why AWK is great for prototyping and is often the best alternative to the shell and Python'
 image: makesure.png
 ---
 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

-# Fascination of Awk
+# Fascination of AWK

 _March 2023_

-Awk is a delightful mini-language almost unchanged for decades.
+AWK is a delightful mini-language almost unchanged for decades.

 A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O and shell invocation.
 Perhaps, if it had fewer features, it would be impossible to program in it at all.

-There is an opinion that Awk is not suitable for writing serious programs.
+There is an opinion that AWK is not suitable for writing serious programs.
 Even Brian Kernighan (the K in AWK) is convinced that his language is only good for small one-liners.
-However, this does not prevent enthusiasts from creating rather voluminous programs in Awk:
+However, this does not prevent enthusiasts from creating rather voluminous programs in AWK:
 - [Translate shell](https://github.com/soimort/translate-shell)
 - [CHIP-8 emulator](https://github.com/patsie75/awk-chip8)
 - [Git Graph Generator](https://github.com/deuill/grawkit)